decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 This post is based on the beautiful 2001 tutorial by Idit Keidar and Sergio Rajsbaum: [On the Cost of Fault-Tolerant Consensus When There are No Faults - A Tutorial](https://iditkeidar.com/wp-content/uploads/files/ftp/consensus-bounds.pdf).

-We start with two definitions, then the $f=0$ case, followed by the general case.
+We start with two definitions, mention 3 models, then the $f=0$ case, followed by the general case.

+## Definitions

 ***Definition 1:*** *Two configurations are **Almost Similar (AS)** if the state of all parties except for a single party $i$ are the same.*